Sunlight peeking into my "clean" studio space. Working on sketches for my upcoming solo show at Eye Lounge in December.

 The installation will take place at the The Chicago Rooms, October 11 & 12, 12-5pm, free!
 Click here for more information.

-This is my blog, where I post updates about my art making, events and inspiration.
+Updates about art making, events and inspiration.